rahulkrishna-s/my-ai-chatbot/README.md

-# my-ai-chatbot
+# guesswho-ai
-An AI chatbot built using Streamlit and free Gemini API.
-Intends to expand this project into something more specialized soon.
+Akinator-style yes/no guessing game using Gemini API and streamlit.